KaliRani/connecteddreamsA-support/PRIVACY_POLICY.md

 1. No Data Collection

 Connected Dreams A does not collect, store, transmit, or share any personal data.
-We do not use analytics, trackers, advertising tools, or third-party data processors.
+We do not use trackers, advertising tools, or third-party data processors.
+The in-app agent does not rely on third-party analytics, advertising SDKs, or external AI processors.
+The app's own logic and user's own app data handles agent requests.

 All app functionality performs locally on your device.